 They had been walking for about ten minutes when Harry nudged his father, and pointed to a fresh wheel-rut at the side of the track.

 Ross nodded.
 He was beginning to feel some discomfort from his ankle, but in his hurry he had left his walking stick behind at the inn.
 And what was worse, he had left his pistols on the table next to his bed back at Drake’s cottage.

 But to his relief they did not have to walk much farther.
 Ahead of them Vigus suddenly disappeared from the track.
 Approaching cautiously, they found that he had entered an old woodman’s shack, almost derelict.

 They eased up silently to the shuttered window.
 There were voices from within – two of them.
 Ross didn’t recognise either of them as belonging to Drake’s son-in-law.
 The glow of a candle shed some light, and through a crack in the shutters he could see two men sitting at a rough table – one was Vigus, the other unknown.

-Harry touched his arm, and signalled with hand gestures that he would go to look round the back of the building.
+Harry touched his arm and signalled with hand gestures that he would go to look around the back of the building.
 Ross nodded, and Harry disappeared without a sound around the corner.

 “I told ee I’d have no truck with murder.
 Ee can get hanged for that.”

 “On’y if ee get caught.
 And we ain’t gonna get caught, see?”